 In order for a user's trust to be maintained, individuals need to know that information about them that enters into this distributed web of systems will be handled according to established rules/frameworks and in conformance with promises made at the time of collection.
-For an ecosystem to be effective, rights to information must be apportioned across parties to meet legitimate needs and users must be provided with appropriate controls related to their information.
+For an ecosystem to be effective, rights to information must be apportioned across parties to meet legitimate needs, and users must be provided with appropriate controls related to their information.
 The majority of users, however, are neither capable of nor interested in micromanaging the ecosystem.
-They will rely on their relationship with the organization that is their gateway/portal to the ecosystem, or with which they are ultimately connecting.
-Responsible organizations want to provide such assurances, both for building trust with individuals and for demonstrating compliance with various privacy regulatory environments.